Classification and Personalized Prognosis in Myeloproliferative Neoplasms.

 MetadataShow full item record

-BACKGROUND.
-Myeloproliferative neoplasms (MPN), comprising polycythemia vera, essential thrombocythemia and myelofibrosis, are chronic hematological malignancies with variable progression rates.
-Genomic characterization of MPN patients offers the potential for personalised diagnosis, risk stratification and management.
-METHODS.
-We sequenced coding exons from 69 myeloid cancer genes in 2035 MPN patients, comprehensively annotating driver mutations and copy number changes.
-We developed a genomic classification for MPNs and multistage prognostic models for predicting individual patient outcomes.
-Classification and prognostic models were validated on an external cohort.
-RESULTS.
-33 genes carried driver mutations in >4 patients, with JAK2, CALR or MPL mutations being the sole abnormality in 45% patients.
-The number of driver mutations increased with age and advanced disease.
-Driver mutations, germline polymorphisms and demographic variables independently predicted whether patients were diagnosed with essential thrombocythemia versus polycythemia vera, and chronic phase disease versus myelofibrosis.
-We defined 8 genomic subgroups, exhibiting distinct clinical phenotypes, including diagnostic blood counts, risk of leukemic transformation and event-free survival.
-Integrating 63 clinical and genomic variables, we created prognostic models capable of generating personally-tailored predictions of clinical outcomes in chronic phase MPN or myelofibrosis.
-Predicted and observed outcomes correlated well using internal cross-validation and an independent external cohort.
+BACKGROUND: Myeloproliferative neoplasms, such as polycythemia vera, essential thrombocythemia, and myelofibrosis, are chronic hematologic cancers with varied progression rates.
+The genomic characterization of patients with myeloproliferative neoplasms offers the potential for personalized diagnosis, risk stratification, and treatment.
+METHODS: We sequenced coding exons from 69 myeloid cancer genes in patients with myeloproliferative neoplasms, comprehensively annotating driver mutations and copy-number changes.
+We developed a genomic classification for myeloproliferative neoplasms and multistage prognostic models for predicting outcomes in individual patients.
+Classification and prognostic models were validated in an external cohort.
+RESULTS: A total of 2035 patients were included in the analysis.
+A total of 33 genes had driver mutations in at least 5 patients, with mutations in JAK2, CALR, or MPL being the sole abnormality in 45% of the patients.
+The numbers of driver mutations increased with age and advanced disease.
+Driver mutations, germline polymorphisms, and demographic variables independently predicted whether patients received a diagnosis of essential thrombocythemia as compared with polycythemia vera or a diagnosis of chronic-phase disease as compared with myelofibrosis.
+We defined eight genomic subgroups that showed distinct clinical phenotypes, including blood counts, risk of leukemic transformation, and event-free survival.
+Integrating 63 clinical and genomic variables, we created prognostic models capable of generating personally tailored predictions of clinical outcomes in patients with chronic-phase myeloproliferative neoplasms and myelofibrosis.
+The predicted and observed outcomes correlated well in internal cross-validation of a training cohort and in an independent external cohort.
 Even within individual categories of existing prognostic schemas, our models substantially improved predictive accuracy.
-CONCLUSIONS.
-Comprehensive genomic characterization identifies distinct genetic subgroups and provides an MPN classification based on causal biological mechanisms.
-Integration of genomic data with clinical parameters enables personalised predictions of patient outcome and will support management of MPN patients.
+CONCLUSIONS: Comprehensive genomic characterization identified distinct genetic subgroups and provided a classification of myeloproliferative neoplasms on the basis of causal biologic mechanisms.
+Integration of genomic data with clinical variables enabled the personalized predictions of patients' outcomes and may support the treatment of patients with myeloproliferative neoplasms.
+(Funded by the Wellcome Trust and others.).

 Humans, Myeloproliferative Disorders, Disease Progression, Calreticulin, DNA, Neoplasm, Prognosis, Disease-Free Survival, Multivariate Analysis, Proportional Hazards Models, Bayes Theorem, Sequence Analysis, DNA, Phenotype, Mutation, Receptors, Thrombopoietin, Janus Kinase 2, Precision Medicine